jlang61/avalution/README.md

 Adyah Rastogi, Hao Lee, Jiahua Ren, Justin Lang, Wesley Truong

-### How to Build and Run Tests
+### How to Build and Run Tests <br>
-- Note: Works on Mac and Windows systems.
-Use editor of your choice, or use built in terminal application.
+* Note: Works on Mac and Windows systems.
+Use editor of your choice, or use built in terminal application. <br>

 **0. Download Golang(Version 1.23.4 Tested and Verified) & Git:**
 - Follow instructions at the [official Go website download & install page](https://go.dev/doc/install) for your machine.
 - Download Git here: [Git install](https://git-scm.com/downloads)